tylerlong/manate/README.md

 });
 ```

-In the sample above I showed you two ways to update data:
+In the sample above I showed you two ways to update state:

 - update it directly: `store.count -= 1`
 - update it through a member function: `store.increase()`

-So basically there is no restrictions.
-Just read/update as how you read/update a JavaScript object.
+So, basically there is no restrictions.
+Just read/write as how you read/write a JavaScript object.

-### You don't need to pass state as props
+### You don't need to pass managed state as props

 In the sample above, we pass the `store` state as a React props.
 But it is not necessary.
 The following code works too: